 Use ½ tablespoon of anchovy paste for every tablespoon of miso paste in your recipe.

-You can expect miso paste to have an umami flavor which typically means you can expect a “meaty” and salty flavor from any dish it’s included in.
-Other flavor notes that you’ll taste in miso include sweetness and even acidity – depending on which type of miso is consumed.
+Miso paste offers an umami flavor, so you can expect a “meaty” and salty flavor from any dish it’s included in.
+Other flavor notes include sweetness and even acidity – depending on which type of miso is consumed.

 Yes, you can use miso paste as an alternative to soy sauce.
 Both provide a similar umami flavor as well as a saltiness.
 To use miso paste instead of soy sauce, you’ll need to thin the paste to create a similar consistency.
 You can do this by adding water, so it’s more like a sauce than a paste.